rm511130/Physna_Training/README.md

  <details>
   <summary>Answer #10</summary>
   -- Yes, it confirmed our answer to question #9.
-The additional "noise" seen when the 3rd and 4th check-boxes were selected also indicated that the cubes were not 100% identical to each other across the two models: 3_Objects and 3_Objects_Diff.
+The additional "noise" seen when the 3rd and 4th checkboxes were selected also indicated that the cubes were not 100% identical to each other across the two models: 3_Objects and 3_Objects_Diff.
 Note that Physna was able to compare the correct pair of cubes to each other even though their relative positions and orientations were completely different.
 </details>

 4. The answer to Question #10 can be more clearly seen when you follow the steps below, per the animation that follows:

    a.
 Using the search bar, type in _**AEIOU**_ and click "Enter/Return" on your keyboard.
    b.
 Click on _**Find Matches**_ next to the _**AEIOU**_ thumbnail.
-You should see an 82.34% match the the _**UBUNTU**_ model.
+You should see an 82.34% match the _**UBUNTU**_ model.
    c.
 Clear the _**Compare Cart**_ and add both _**UBUNTU**_ and _**AEIOU**_ to the _**Compare Cart**_, then hit _**Compare**_.
    d.
-Now use the check-boxes, as you did before and as shown below, to see what _**AEIOU**_ and _**UBUNTU**_ share in common.
+Now use the checkboxes, as you did before and as shown below, to see what letters _**AEIOU**_ and _**UBUNTU**_ share.

  <kbd>![AEIOU and UBUNTU](./images/aeiou_ubuntu.gif)</kbd>